History of the Cameron Automobile 1903 to 1920

 In 1920, after producing and selling only a handful of cars, the company ceased production forever.
 Everet Cameron then put his efforts into the design and manufacture of aviation and marine engines.

-For the past three years, Dick Shappy and Sean Brayton have been restoring one of the earliest known surviving examples of this rare and beautiful little piece of Americana.
+Since 2007, Dick Shappy and Sean Brayton have been restoring one of the earliest known surviving examples of this rare and beautiful little piece of Americana.